What is Rafael Nadal’s tennis racquet? Nadal endorses the Babolat Pure Aero but plays with an AeroPro Drive Original painted to look like one.

-So why is his racquet painted like the Pure Aero or the Pure Aero Play?
-Well, because Babolat want to sell more racquets and selling a more than ten year old model is not really feasible to them.
+So why is Rafael Nadal’s tennis racquet painted like the Babolat Pure Aero?
+Well, because Babolat want to sell more racquets and selling a more than ten-year-old model is not really feasible for them (or other brands in the tennis industry).
 So instead they do what most racquet companies do these days, keep producing the Aero Pro Drive Original for Rafa, but paint it like the latest model.

 Rafa did try to play with the Pure Aero model (or at least the similar FSI string pattern) for a few tournaments while he was struggling, but he didn’t get the results he was looking for and didn’t completely trust his shots with the added power that the Pure Aero is offering.
 So he went back to the Aero Pro Drive Original.